-Given the above, among the more applicable proposals to Guyana are Baccini A. et al. 2012 in: "Estimated carbon dioxide emissions from tropical deforestation improved by carbon-density maps" (published in Nature Climate Change).
-These findings are a result of combining estimates of aboveground carbon stocks with estimates of regional deforestation rates and timber harvesting.
+Given the above, among the more applicable proposals to Guyana are Baccini A. et. al. 2012 in: "Estimated carbon dioxide emissions from tropical deforestation improved by carbon-density maps".
+This paper concludes that annual loss of forest carbon stock (1.0 PgC/yr) by total forest carbon stock (228.7 PgC) = 0.44%/yr.
+These findings are a result of combining estimates of aboveground carbon stocks with regional deforestation rates.
 This assessment was done using multi-sensor satellite data to estimate aboveground live woody vegetation carbon density for pan-tropical ecosystems.
+This study was published by Woods Hole Research Centre (WHRC).
 The goal of Baccini et al. 2012 was to update the record of net emissions from tropical forest land use and land use change.
-The method used by the Baccini et al. tracks annual per hectare change in carbon stocks when (1) forest area is cleared for cropland, pasture, or shifting agriculture; (2) forests are harvested; (3) plantations are established; and (4) agriculture lands are abandoned and returned to forests.
+The method used by the WHRC tracks annual per hectare change in carbon stocks when (1) forest area is cleared for cropland, pasture, or shifting agriculture; (2) forests are harvested; (3) plantations are established; and (4) agriculture lands are abandoned and returned to forests.